gilad1987/EventsManager/README.md

 eventsManager.on('test',handler);
 ```

-You can pass the target
+You can pass a target
 ```javascript
 var targetElement = document.getElementById('test');